-On average, auto dealerships utilizing a cost segregation study will find that 10 to 15 percent of the basis is reclassified to a 5- or 7-year recovery period.
-An additional 10 to 15 percent is reclassified to a 15-year recovery period, as opposed to the longer recovery periods when no cost segregation study is utilized.
-By accelerating 25 to 30 percent of the depreciation deductions—along with applying bonus depreciation and/or Section 179 expenses to qualifying property, current tax, and resulting cash—savings can be substantial.
+On average, auto dealerships utilizing a cost segregation study will find that 10-15% of the basis is reclassified to a five or seven-year recovery period.
+An additional 10-15% is reclassified to a 15-year recovery period, as opposed to the longer recovery periods when no cost segregation study is utilized.
+By accelerating 25-30% of the depreciation deductions—along with applying bonus depreciation and/or Section 179 expenses to qualifying property, current tax, and resulting cash—savings can be substantial.

 A cost segregation study examines components classified as part of a building through an IRS approval process.
 This helps taxpayers accelerate depreciation deductions, reducing taxes paid and resulting in increased cash flow.